Best Solar Panels for Home

 - Jinko Solar

 Each of these companies produces millions of solar panels each year, and back up their products with decent warranties and good reviews.
 They keep costs low by producing huge amounts of product and having razor-thin margins.
-If you work with a national solar installer, chances are your installation will include panels from one of the companies above.
+If you work with a national solar installer, chances are your installation will include panels from one of the companies above, or a company producing very similar products.

 Some smaller installers exclusively install premium solar panels from companies like Sunpower.
-While these panels and their superlatives (Best in the world, most efficient on the market, etc) certainly are enticing, be sure to keep a level head and absolutely positive that the additional electricity production you’ll see is greater than the additional price of the solar panels themselves.
+While these panels and their superlatives (Best in the world, most efficient on the market, etc) certainly are enticing, be sure to keep a level head and be absolutely positive that the additional electricity production you’ll see outweighs the additional price of the solar panels themselves.

-In the past, intense weather like heavy snow was certainly a concern for solar installations.
+You might be wondering what are the best solar panels for homes in extreme climates.
+Intense weather like heavy snow or strong winds is certainly a concern for solar installations.
 Companies like Canadian Solar made a name for themselves by producing extra beefy panels that could withstand extreme conditions.

 The International Electric Code (IEC) states that all solar panels must be able to handle 5,400Pa (Pascals, a unit of pressure) laid directly onto the glass.
 (5,400 Pascals onto a standard residential solar panel is equal to about 212 pounds.)